Key facts

 - Australian Qualifications Framework (AQF) recognition

-Recognition For Prior Learning (based on Great Learning programs)
+Recognition for prior learning (RPL) (based on Great Learning programs)

 Intakes by location